 Adam was furious.

 “You can’t go!
-Faisal, they’re planning an honor killing!
+They’re planning an honor killing!
 They are going to murder you!”

 “I have to go.
 Bismillah, I have to face my family.”

 “You don’t!
-You don’t owe your family anything!
-Especially if they’re planning on hurting you!”
+You don’t owe your family anything!”

 “That’s not true.
-Your family just got you to exist!
-It’s biology and genetics.
+Everything you are comes from you, Faisal.
+You made yourself great.
+Your family is nothing by biology and genetics.
 Cells combining.
-That’s all!”
+That’s all.”

 “Look, I know how this feels.
-Kind of.
 I left my family.
-I left them, Faisal, and I never looked back.
-They weren’t trying to murder me, but they weren’t awesome, and I knew I had to find a better life without them.
+I walked out on them.
+They weren’t trying to murder me, but they weren’t awesome, and I knew I had to make life without them.
 So I left.
 Forever.”

 Faisal blinked.
 He held Adam’s face in both of his hands.
 “Do you know why I approached you that night?”
-The night they met, the night under the lanterns, when he’d held Adam’s hand and begged him to go home with him.
+The night they met, the night under the lanterns, when he’d held Adam’s hand and asked to watch the sun rise together in the morning.

-“No. Recognition.”
+“No. I recognized that.”
 Faisal tugged him closer.
-“We are both orphans, in our ways.”
+“We are both orphans, in our ways.
+I understand what you’re saying.
+But I cannot make a life without my family.”

-Adam covered his hands, still cupping Adam’s cheeks.
-“Please… habibi, don’t do this.
+Adam covered his hands.
+“Please, habibi, don’t do this.
 Don’t go back.
 We just—”

 “We are alike in so many ways, ya hayati.
 But in this, we will always be different.
 My Arab soul cannot cut my family out of myself.
 No matter what.
-I would die, just cutting them out.”
+I would die cutting them out.
+I am already withering.”

 “Ya Allah, one way or the other, my soul will die without my family.”